 - Batman Gambit: Toma employs this at the climax of the first chapter.
 He bluffs the suspect by pouring liquid that he says could trace the culprit's name.
 The liquid is just water, but the suspect scrambles it out of fear, proving himself as the culprit.
 The bluff will falter if the suspect maintains his cool just a little bit longer, but as Toma says in the conclusion, only machines are completely controlled by logic.

 - Brains and Brawn: Touma and Kana.

-- Child Prodigy: Touma has a BS in physics before the others even started high school.
+- Child Prodigy: Touma has a BS in Mathematics before the others even started high school.

 - Church of Happyology: During one of Touma's flashbacks, District Attorney Annie Craner was assigned to prosecute a widower who is accused of murdering her husband so she can inherit his fortune to continue paying for the self-help cult-like group called "The Path to Arcadia", an organization she is a part of.
 As the trial continues, the group sends death threats to Annie, protest against her and accuse the prosecution of a Witch Hunt.
 Then one of the widow's friend, an old lady, shoots her when the case is about to be finished.
 She seemingly was killed.
 Well, not.
 It got stranger from there, with her father involved.

 - Circling Birdies: Played for laughs with Kana: when Touma is tutoring Kana for her mathematics test, she doesn't understand it to the point there's some festival dancer circling over her head.
 And Touma can see them too.Touma: Are you okay?
 There's someone dancing Yosakoi over your head for some times now.